Income Tax Return Filing for Futures and Options (F&O) Traders (2026 Guide)

 Set-Off Rules for Business Losses

-- Non-speculative loss (F&O) can be set off against any income except salary.
+- Can be set off against business income

 Advance Tax and TDS Considerations for F&O Traders